-For cochlear implant recipients requiring multiple MRI examinations over a period of time, the implant magnet is removed and replaced with a sterile non-magnetic plug.
-In the magnet's absence, the plug prevents fibrous tissue gwoing into the recess.
-Such growth would make magnet replacement difficult.
+For implant recipients requiring multiple MRI examinations over a period of time, the implant magnet is removed and replaced with a sterile non-magnetic titanium plug.
+In the magnet's absence, the plug prevents fibrous tissue growing into the recess.
+Such growth makes later magnet replacement difficult.

-While the magnet is removed, the recipient must wear a retainer disc to hold their external transmitter coil in place.
-Retainer discs are available from Cochlear.
+The patient must wear a retainer disc to hold their external transmitter coil in place when the magnet has been removed.